nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 #### Development Dependencies

-While there is no list of development dependencies that the team recommends, we do find that it is helpful to agree on the same list across a team of develoeprs.
+While there is no list of development dependencies that the team recommends, we do find that it is helpful to agree on the same list across a team of developers.
 This is especially important for linting and testing libraries.
 Having a similar set can help with ramp up time if a developer moves teams.

 #### Dependencies